empriselab/Randomize_Everything/README.md

 8. Dressing Jacket for Patient on Bed
 9. Dressing Jacket for Patient on Wheelchair
 10. Tolieting Patient on Bed

+### Scene Running Output:
+1. Video file for the rollout.
+2. JSON file to specify subtasks' timeline for the rollout

 ### Usage
 1. Put the folder under RCareUnity/Assets/RCareCommon